jupyter/nbviewer/nbviewer/templates/faq.md

 [gist](http://gist.github.com)s, we make them special, so that you can directly browse github repository on nbviewer.

+### I've got a 5xx/4xx error on a notebook.

+nbviewer try to get notebook from remote location, if those do not respond, or if the file nbviewer is receiving is not valid, you will see an error.
+Try to check that the remote file still exist and that you can convert it locally with nbconvert.

 ### How do you render notebook ?

-Nbviewer is base on `nbconvert` which is the part of IPython library that is used to convert `.ipynb` files to increasing number of other format.
+Nbviewer is base on `nbconvert` which is the part of IPython. nbconvert is used to export `.ipynb` files to increasing number of other format.
 If you have IPython installed you can have access to the same functionality by invoking `ipython nbconvert` at a command line.
 Starting to IPython 2.0 you should be able to get static export of notebook using the `file` menu in the IPython notebook application.

-### Where is it hosted ?
+### Where is nbviewer hosted ?

 Nbviewer is hosted on [Rackspace](http://rackspace.com) that kindly offered us hosting as we are an open source project.
 Thanks to them we are able to offer